powercodeacademy/rails-assessment-one/README.md

 ![Searching on the heroines route and finding heroines by a power](search_by_power.gif)

+9. Add basic validations to the models as you see fit.
+Handle validation errors gracefully and display errors messages to the user.

 ### Hints / Tips
 + Draw your domain model and associations before you begin.
 You may have to alter the current schema to get your code working.